Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 If your 7004 was rejected, you can correct and resubmit before the original due date to avoid late filing penalties.

 State extension rules vary from one state to another.
 There are some states that accepts Form 7004 while others need separate state extension forms.
-Make sure to check the IRS 7004 instruction for your state and federal filings.
+Make sure to check your state’s extension rules separately, because they may differ from the federal Form 7004 rules.

 Yes, EZExtension is an IRS authorized e-file provider that lets you file a 6-month automatic extension within minutes.